 Burning Man is a huge event thrown in the desert of Nevada every year that celebrates creativity, the arts and the human spirit.
-It's a now-famous gathering that takes place in one of the driest and hottest parts of the U.S. that draws in tens of thousands of people who have to pack in and pack out everything required to sustain a week of living, creating and exploring.
+It's a now-famous gathering that takes place in one of the driest and hottest parts of the United States that draws in tens of thousands of people who have to pack in and pack out everything required to sustain a week of living, creating and exploring.

 But it's getting greener by the year.
-There's been a huge uptick in the amount of solar energy used to power the small city that springs up around the annual event, and they're starting to use biodiesel to move people around.
+There's been a big uptick in the amount of solar energy used to power the small city that springs up around the annual event, and they're starting to use biodiesel to move people around.

 Time magazine sat down with Burning Man founder Larry Harvey and pulled out five things that cities can learn from the event.